📚

 Al-Qaeda

-Originally, Al-Qaeda was founded to fight off the Soviet Union, which supported the communist Afghan government.
-They rallied to fight off the invaders and entered a holy war (or Jihad).
-Al-Qaeda saw the United States as a target because it supported “bad” governments like Israel, Saudi Arabia, and Egypt.
-This led to the declaration of holy war on the United States, and, eventually, the planning of the 9/11 attacks and the destruction of American embassies.
+Al-Qaeda is a terrorist military organization founded by Osama bin Laden composed of Islamic extremists and Salafist Jihadists.
+It should be noted that Al-Qaeda does not represent the interests of the totality of the muslim faith, and should not be viewed as such.
+Al-Qaeda was originally founded to fight off the Soviet Union, which supported the communist Afghan government.
+They rallied to fight off the invaders and entered a holy war (or jihad).
+Al-Qaeda saw the United States as a target because of its support of “bad” governments like Israel, Saudi Arabia, and Egypt.
+This led to the declaration of holy war on the United States, and eventually the planning of the 9/11 attacks and destruction of American embassies.

-Mohandas (Mahatma) Gandhi
+Mohandas (Mahatma) Gandhi☮️

-Martin Luther King, Jr.
+Martin Luther King, Jr. ☮

-Nelson Mandela
+Nelson Mandela☮️💥

 https://images.squarespace-cdn.com/content/v1/53b17013e4b0f83f2d8a8a4a/1584713853929-81LCIHO9BI76SCGH66NA/ke17ZwdGBToddI8pDm48kMXCGHXbehOBrDKU4cfkCmAUqsxRUqqbr1mOJYKfIPR7LoDQ9mXPOjoJoqy81S2I8N_N4V1vUb5AoIIIbLZhVYy7Mythp_T-mtop-vrsUOmeInPi9iDjx9w8K4ZfjXt2dnIVQSCrrgoV1p1PVjj2KVFcd_3CbO6rnhhKU6g5WW1tm7cT0R_dexc_UL_zbpz6JQ/NATIONS+WHO+FOUGHT+VIOLENTLY+AP+WORLD+MODERN+FREEMANPEDIA.jpg?format=1000w